 Background spectral collections were recorded prior to each survey mission at altitudes free from terrestrial effects.
-A typical background spectra collected at the 4500-foot altitude is shown in Figure 6-6 and Table 6-1 lists the nuclides and energies consistent with those in the spectral trace.
+These spectra show the presence of the Xe 135 isotope, regardless of the area of collection.
+The Xe 135 contribution to the total activity was considered insignificant while conducting the survey missions.
+A typical background spectra collected at the 4500-foot altitude is shown as Figure 8 and Table 2 lists the nuclides and energies consistent with those in the spectral trace.

-6.2 EFFLUENT CHARACTERIZATION
+6.2 Effluent Characterization